felixchen3674/react04292024/homework/vanilla_js/day2_html/homework/concepts-Anthony's.md

 Link:

 # Homework: Answer Questions
+Day 2 Loom recording of homework
 ### IP Address

-Answer: It is a address that used to communicate across networks
+Answer: It is a address that used to communicate across networks and help computers find each other.

 ### Client vs Server Difference